 The Chair in Customary Law was awarded in August 2010 under the National Research Foundation (NRF) South African Research Chairs Initiative (SARChI) as a tier two research chair, to Professor Chuma Himonga.
 It started its operation in January 2011 and was tenable for five years and renewable once for another five-year period.

 SARChI is ‘a strategically focused knowledge and human resource intervention’ initiative", and the objectives and purposes for which a SARChI Chair is established are related to national development initiatives.

 Among the objectives of the overall SARChI initiative are:

 to increase the number of researchers in the country;

 to promote the retention of qualified researchers in tertiary institutions;

 to stimulate applied or basic research of national and international importance that is directed by broad national or economic objectives; and

 to increase research careers for highly qualified young and mid-career scholars who effectively address historical, racial, gender and age imbalances.

-Professor Himonga has since retired from UCT, while maintaining a close working relationship with the Faculty of Law.
+Professor Himonga has since retired from UCT, while maintaining a close working relationship with the Faculty of Law as an Emeritus Professor.